dustinpfister/blog_posts/_posts/threejs-points-material.md

 }());
 ```

 The nice thing about Points is that it is just the position attribute that I care about with this.
-When it comes to mesh objects there is also the normals, and uv attributes that I would want to set up.
+When it comes to mesh objects there is also the normal, and uv attributes that I would want to set up.
 However this is a post on the points material so I will not be getting into any of that here.
-However I do in any case see the position attribute as the first attribite of intrest in creating a custom geometry so this is always a good starting point.
+However I do in any case see the position attribute as the first attribute of interest in creating a custom geometry so this is always a good starting point.

 ### 1.3 - Array of Vector3 class instances from Buffer Geometry

 Okay so I covered an example in which I create a buffer geometry from an array of vector3 class instances.
 However what if I want to create an array of Vector3 objects, use the power of the various methods to work with in that class to mutate the values of the vector3 objects, and then convert that to a geometry?
 One way to do this is to loop over the array of the position attribute, when doing so I can use the count value to know what the number of points is.
 For each point then I can use the getX, getY, and getZ methods if the Buffer Attribute class to get the various values that I can then in turn use to create my array of vector3 objects.

-Once I have my array of vector3 class instances I can loop over thoughs ans use methods like normalize, applyEuler, and multiplyScalar just to name a few to mutate the values.
-I can then do the same as before with the methods I covered before hand to crate a buffer geometry instance from this array of mutataed vector3 objects.
+Once I have my array of vector3 class instances I can loop over them and use methods like normalize, applyEuler, and multiplyScalar just to name a few to mutate the values.
+I can then do the same as before with the methods I covered before hand to crate a buffer geometry instance from this array of mutated vector3 objects.

 ```js
 (function () {